 top of page

-For decades, autism research, media depictions, and diagnostic criteria have focused mainly on boys and men.
+For decades, autism research, media depictions, and diagnostic criteria have focused mainly on cisgender boys.

 As a result, many autistic women and girls, especially those at the intersection of BIPOC and/or LGBTQ+ identities, have gone unseen, unheard, and misunderstood.